 And unfortunately, a lot of senior executives will have grown up through that command and control structure, and they think that's the way to do it.
 Because that's how they've been trained and most people learn from their bosses how to do it.
 And so they replicate what's happened before.
 And so, one of the things we do here is we talk about actively relearning everything we've learned over the last 10, 15, 20 years to make sure all of our management leadership engagement practices are fresh and fit for purpose.
 And the results for us have been staggering.
 So, there's a couple of tools that we use.
 We do a lot of surveys within the organisation.
 There is nowhere anyone can hide including me.
 We do independent surveys where my leadership skills are quantified sort of anonymously across the whole organisation.
 Our ability ...
 The clarity over the strategy that we're trying to pursue.
 How they're being managed and led, how they're being treated.
 All of that stuff is measured, and measured, and measured again.

 And we do it in a way which then allows us to deep dive into different parts of the organisation and fix problems very quickly before they become a disengaged work force.
 And we literally took us, I'd say, the best part of two or three years to get that component of the organisation right.
 Now, it pretty much self-disciplines itself, but it is what's contributing to all of our phenomenal results is ...
 I know that as we're sitting here talking in our basement, there are 300 people that are passionately working towards making UKTV more successful.

 David Lawrence: That's amazing.
 And, look, Darren, thank you so much for joining me on the show.
 It's been amazing having your insight and I wish you all the best in for the business.

 Darren Childs: Thank you very much, great time.

-If you want to listen to the podcast and hear from other leaders in the industry, you can check them out and subscribe for free on iTunes.
+If you want to hear from other leaders in the industry, you can check them out and subscribe to our podcast for free on iTunes.